 To participate in the program, employers must be clean energy or water innovation companies registered to do businesses in Massachusetts, with at least one office located in the Commonwealth.

-Enrollment for the 2020-2021 session of the MassCEC VIP is currently OPEN.
+Enrollment for the 2021-2022 session of the MassCEC VIP is currently CLOSED.

 Approved employers can access the student database using their existing login credentials.
 If you are a new employer or need to renew your application, please follow the instructions below:

 Step 1: Complete the online employer application.
 All approved employers are eligible to participate in the program for a full year from the date of their application submission.

 Step 2: Once your company has been approved for the program, you can access the student database to review candidates during a session’s enrollment window.
 Select candidates from the student database and click ‘eligibility check’ to submit their names to MassCEC for the required eligibility check.
 MassCEC will respond to let you know whether or not the student is eligible to participate.